drachs/subtitles2anki/Readme.md

 surface,reading,romaji,pos,frequency,short_translation,detailed_translation,used_in_sentence

 ### Step 5 - Audio Generation
-Use openai to generate an audio file for each reading
+Use openai to generate an audio file for each reading.

+Audio files are cached according to reading.pos in the audio folder.

 ### Step 6 - Anki card generation
+Data from the above steps is combined into Anki cards.